UoB-COMSM0166/2025-group-21/README.md

 - On the ground, friction slows the player's horizontal velocity.
 - Our boost mechanic increases downward velocity mid-air and horizontal velocity on the ground.

-These effects can be seen in the player’s velocity vectors in Figure 14a.
+These effects can be seen in the player’s velocity vectors, shown in red in Figure 14.

 #### Acceleration